Tanvin420/Simple-Compiler-with-FLEX-and-BISON/readme.txt

-Commands for making  compiling a.exe which is will be our Compiler for C language:
+Commands for compiling a.exe which will be our Compiler for C language:

 flex compiler.l
 bison -d compiler.y